frank038/qt5notification/README.md

 - pyqt5
 - dbus
 - xdg

-- GSound (optional, but recommended for full sound support)
+Optional, for sounds:
+- QtMultimedia (the default)
-- freedesktop sounds (optional, but recommended for full sound support)
+- GSound + freedesktop sounds (for full sound event support)
+- an external audio player

 Features

 - options in its config file
-- sounds (throu GSound or a custom player)
+- sounds: many options for enabling or disabling sounds for different kind of events
 - almost a complete support of freedesktop notification specs: actions, markup, hyperlink, etc.
 - volume style compatibility (see the config file for more)

 Do not let any window manager to manage the notification position.

-May have issues.